CocoCatWeb3-Official/Docs/docs/cococatapp-tutorial/Download & Install.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Download and Install the CocoCat App
+# Download & Install

 Visit the CocoCat website using a browser and click[ here](https://www.cococat.io/) to navigate